kennywlino/city-explorer/README.md

 This project utilizes JavaScript and React framework to maintain the front-end.
 The Axios library is used to handle the HTTP requests and the LocationIQ API is used for data.

 ## Change log

+10-27-2022 -- Created Movie.js and WeatherDay.js components to better modularize the code.

 10-26-2022 -- Integrated WeatherBit IO API and Movie DB API to display actual data.